andre-miko/mockup-os/ROADMAP.md

 ## v0.3 — Example breadth (next)

-One example product isn't enough to prove the framework generalises. v0.3 adds a second product that exercises different layout families.
+One example product isn't enough to prove the framework generalises. v0.3 fleshes out the seed `habit-tracker` (or adds another product) to exercise a genuinely different layout family.

+- [x] Seed of a second example product (`Projects/habit-tracker/`, branded "Sprout"): two implemented screens, one fixture, a layout, and a `project.config.ts`.
+Ships now to exercise project switching.
-- [ ] Second example product — candidate: a B2B admin console or a mobile-first consumer app.
+- [ ] Build it out: more screens, richer fixtures, a layout family that is genuinely different from `example-project` (candidates: B2B admin console, mobile-first consumer app, developer tool).
 - [ ] Promotion of any shared patterns discovered during that work into `mockups/_system/`.
 - [ ] Documentation: "How to start a new product" worked walkthrough.